Be Happy (Rina Aiuchi album): Singles

 "Close to Your Heart" was released on 23 March 2000 as the lead single of the album.
 The song served as the theme song to the Japanese animated television series Monster Rancher.
-The Eurobeat-influenced J-pop song written by Aiuchi herself and Aika Ohno reached number nineteen on the Oricon singles chart, selling approximately 64,000 copies nationwide.
+The Eurobeat-influenced J-pop song written by Aiuchi and Aika Ohno reached number nineteen on the Oricon singles chart, selling approximately 64,000 copies nationwide.

 The second single from the album, "It's Crazy for You" was released on 31 May 2000.
 The sex-themed Eurobeat song peaked at number sixteen on the Oricon chart.

 On 26 July 2000, the follow-up single "Ohh!
 Paradise Taste!!" was released as the third single from the album.
 The Eurobeat-influenced J-pop song only managed to reach number twenty-three and sell approximately 43,000 copies in Japan, becoming her second lowest-charting song behind "Hanabi" (2010).

 The fourth single from the album, "Koi wa Thrill, Shock, Suspense" was released on 25 October 2000.
 The song served as the opening theme song to the Japanese animated television series Case Closed.
 The opening movie left a big impression on the viewers, depicting the protagonist of the series, Conan Edogawa dancing Para Para dance to the song.
 "Koi wa Thrill, Shock, Suspense" was a commercial success, reaching number 5 on the Oricon singles chart and selling approximately 105,000 copies in Japan.
 The song has been certificated Gold by Recording Industry Association of Japan (RIAJ) and remains as Aiuchi's second best-selling song as of September 2018.